-In their paper, "Race and Incarceration: The Representation and Characteristics of Black People in Provincial Correctional Facilities in Ontario, Canada," Akwasi Owusu-Bempah, Maria Jung, Firdaous Sbaï, Andrew S. Wilton, and Fiona Kouyoumdjian breakdown the myth of Canadian history being free of anti-Black racism:
+In their paper, "Race and Incarceration: The Representation and Characteristics of Black People in Provincial Correctional Facilities in Ontario, Canada," Akwasi Owusu- Bempah, Maria Jung, Firdaous Sbaï, Andrew S. Wilton, and Fiona Kouyoumdjian breakdown the myth of Canadian history being free of anti-Black racism:

 Common sentiment suggests that the violence, segregation and oppression experienced by Black people in America have not been a feature of the Canadian experience.
 In contrast with this rosy view, slavery was practiced in the colonies that would become Canada for over 200 years, and the subjugated status of Black people persisted long after its abolition.
 Canada's first prime minister, John A. Macdonald, rationalized keeping the death penalty based on the supposed threat that Black men posed to White women.
 In 1911, prime minister Wilfred Laurier signed an Order in Council prohibiting Black immigration to Canada.
 As successive Canadian governments sought to restrict Black immigration, the small population of Black people in Canada experienced discrimination, including segregation (both legal and de facto) in education, employment, and housing.
-This history has set the stage for the experience of more recent Black immigrants by creating a pervasive framework of anti-Black Racism.1
+This history has set the stage for the experience of more recent Black immigrants by creating a pervasive framework of anti- Black Racism.

 Anti-Black racism persists in present day Canada.
 Statistics Canada's newest report on police-reported hate crime in Canada states that in 2020, the number of police-reported crimes motivated by a hatred of a race or ethnicity increased 80%, from 884 to 1,594.

-Hate crimes targeting Black people saw the biggest increase, at 663 incidents (up from 345 in 2019), and they remain the most common kind of police-reported hate crime, at 26% of all hate crimes.2 A recent study conducted by the Institute for Social Research, York University, in partnership with the Canadian Race Relations Foundation, found that 70% of Black Canadians face racism regularly or from time to time.3 men can also experience prejudice about their hair).
-Studies have shown that Black women face a stigma about natural hairstyles, as they are viewed as less professional than smooth hair.4 In the United States, California recently became the first state to legally protect the natural hair of Black students.
+Hate crimes targeting Black people saw the biggest increase, at 663 incidents (up from 345 in 2019), and they remain the most common kind of police-reported hate crime, at 26% of all hate crimes.
+A recent study conducted by the Institute for Social Research, York University, in partnership with the Canadian Race Relations Foundation, found that 70% of Black Canadians face racism regularly or from time to time.